timgivois/walmartrecruiting/README.md

 - office
 - games

-At the end, these new categories have a similar distribution of items to the original categories of _DepartmentDescription_.
+At the end, these new categories have a similar distribution of items, compared to original categories of _DepartmentDescription_.

-On the other hand, two new variables were created using _ScanCount_ and _VisitNumber_ variables.
-Within _VisitNumber_ we identified how many different items were treated in that trip, creating the variable _numItems_,  and the variable _num_purchased_ is created by summing all the products in _ScanCount_ field.
+On the other hand, two new variables were created using _ScanCount_ and _Upc_ variables.
+Within _Upc_ we identified how many different items were treated in that trip, creating the variable _numItems_,  and the variable _num_purchased_ is created by adding all the products in _ScanCount_ field.
 If the variable _num purchased_ is negative, it means that the client returned more items that those he/she bougth.

 ### Transform
 Two variables were transformed using the 'one-hot encoding' method (*pandas.get_dummies*): _DepartmentGroup_ (description above) and _weekday_.

-For those transformed variables,we applied the mean value to those new variables, gruped by _VisitNumber_ in order to get the same value per row (at the end, we want a dataset where each row corresponds to a single VisitNumber).
+For those transformed variables,we applied the mean operator in those new variables, gruped by _VisitNumber_ in order to get the same value per row (at the end, we want a dataset where each row corresponds to a single VisitNumber).

 ### Selection/Filtering
-Once the data set had new variables, and transformed variables, it was eliminated "redundant" rows.
-Using the *gropu_by* function in pandas, se had one row per _VisitNumber_, also, it was eliminated the variables _ScanCount_ and _Upc_, because those variables were represented in new _num items_ and _num purchased_ variables.
+Once the data set had new variables, and transformed variables, "redundant" rows were eliminated.
+Using the **gropu_by** function in pandas.
+Finally, the data set had one row per _VisitNumber_, and also, _ScanCount_ and _Upc_ variables were eliminated because they were represented in new _num items_ and _num purchased_ variables created.

-The final data_frame, the input for machine learning models, had one row per _Visit Number_ with one label _TripType_.
+The final data_frame, input for machine learning models, had one row per _Visit Number_ with one label _TripType_.

 ### Reduction of dimensionality
-Before data used in machine learning algorithms, it was transformed to a lower dimensionality using PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.
+Before data was used in machine learning algorithms, it was transformed to a lower dimensionality using PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.

 ### Pipeline Prediction
 In this part, it was depeveloped a "magic loop", which tested many models with differerent hiperparameters.
-At the end of that script, in a python notebook, results are showed.
+At the end of that script, in a python notebook, results of their performance are showed.
 Models and their hiper-parameters were sorted according to their performance with training data.

 Some models in the pipeline are:
 - Random Forest